rackerlabs/support-how-to/content/how-to/cloud-servers/mysql-user-and-database-basics/index.md

 `> create database dbase;`
 `> grant all on dbase.* to <user>@<localhost/IP> identified by 'passwd';`

-### Terms and functions
+### Grants

-The following list shows some of the most common MySQL terms and commands mentioned previously and their functions:
+The following list shows some of the common MySQL grants:

 - **ALL PRIVILEGES**: All access (to specific DB / everything)
 - **CREATE**: Create new tables / DBs